Planning the Mass:

 Fr.
 Trask prefers to meet with family members to share stories about the deceased; he finds this quite helpful as he seeks to prepare his funeral homily.
 Although the homily is not an eulogy, nor does the church intend it to be such, this story telling offers Fr.
 Trask some insights into how the deceased responded and lived according to the call of God.
 Any family members wishing to participate in this story-telling are welcome to meet with Fr.
 Trask at the rectory.
 In addition to sharing stories about the deceased, Fr.
 Trask will also take the opportunity to talk about the selection of scriptures and hymns (the points which follow) and may offer some suggestions on appropriate passages – given the stories that have been shared.

 Your selections of readings, petitions, and hymnody should be returned to Fr.
-Trask at your earliest convenience – via fax (440.987.9669), dropping them by the parish office, or sending them to him via email to: cc.JO1656494673HS@ks1656494673arT.r1656494673F1656494673
+Trask at your earliest convenience by dropping them off at the parish office or sending them to him via email to: cc.JO1675673986HS@ks1675673986arT.r1675673986F1675673986

 Those selected to read the Sacred Scripture at a funeral should be appropriately dressed and able to read in a manner which can be understood by all in the congregation.
 Aware that many family members are grieving and would find it difficult to proclaim the scriptures with dignity, several members of the Sacred Heart Parish Community have made it their ministry to be available to proclaim the scriptures at funerals.
 Should you wish one of these parishioners to proclaim the scriptures at the funeral of a loved one, please indicate such to Fr.
 Trask.